-Group lights up, walks out on $420 restaurant bill
+UPDATE: Group lights up, walks out on $420 restaurant bill

 Two women left behind didn’t seem to be in as much of a hurry, though.
 One even carried her blue margarita away from the table after the group ignored staff and skipped out on the $420 bill.

-Gonzalez says they even pushed one of the servers in the stairwell.
-He says he’s never seen anything like it.
+Gonzalez said they even pushed one of the servers in the stairwell.
+He said he’d never seen anything like it.

-"Our walk-outs are, they forgot to pay or they’ll come back next day.
-Major walkouts like that, that’s our first and biggest one."
+"Our walk-outs are they forgot to pay or they’ll come back next day.
+Major walkouts like that, that’s our first and biggest one," he said.

-Gonzalez says he thinks they planned the whole outburst so they could skip out on the bill.
+Gonzalez said he thinks they planned the whole outburst so they could skip out on the bill.

 "You don’t think they're gonna do that, especially on a Sunday night.
-One guy got them all riled up at the same time."
+One guy got them all riled up at the same time," he said.

-The manager says at this point he’s not too worried about the money.
-He’s just glad all his staff is ok.
+The manager said at this point he’s not worried about the money.
+He’s just glad all his staff is okay.

 But he does want police to catch the people who did this so if you recognize anyone in the video make sure you call Memphis Police.